Challenge Community Services Logo - Mobile Version

 Assistance with Daily Living

-If you can look after yourself but need some extra help, our Assistance with Daily Living services can make it possible.
-Assistance with Daily Living means you stay in your own home.
-A Challenge Disability Services team member will visit you in your home for several hours each week, depending on how much support you need.
-Our qualified and friendly staff can help you with:
+Assistance with Daily Living means you stay in your own home, and a Challenge Disability Services team member will visit you in your home for several hours each week, depending on how much support you need.

 • Assistance to help you live in a home independently with support to do daily living activities such as cooking your favourite meal, simple cleaning skills to keep yourself organised, you might like a vegetable garden, there are many aspects of the way we can support you.